One-on-One Writing Consultations

 Where are writing consultations held?

 For Graduate Studies students, consultations are held on main campus in Voorhies Hall, room 181.
-For Nursing students, consultations scheduled with the Nursing Fellow are held in the Betty Irene Moore building, room 1145; consultations scheduled with any of the other fellows are in Voorhies.
-We are able to schedule a Skype or Google Hangout consultation if coming to campus does not work for you.
+For Nursing students, consultations scheduled with the Nursing Fellow are held in Moore Hall on the Sacramento campus (the exact room number will be listed in the appointment system); consultations scheduled with any of the other fellows are in Voorhies.
+We are able to schedule a Skype, Zoom, or Google Hangout consultation if coming to campus does not work for you.
 Please contact us.

 When are writing consultations held?